nyxssmith/LamplighterGame/README.md

     - Wood n
     - Stone n
 - Lamplighter House
-  - Same building as house, but is used as a start and stop point for lampligher routes
+  - Same building as house, but is home of existing lamplighters, spawns a new one if their owner is killed
   - Ambient building
   - Building costs:
     - N/A All will be preplaced and cannot be deleted, as they are owned by lamplighters